 It makes sense that a ship’s deck would get wet.
 After all, it is in in the middle of the ocean.
 However, most decks are far above the water’s surface and would not typically become wet from water splashing on the deck.
 How do they get wet?

 Many cruise ships have swimming pools or other waterpark rides splashing water on the deck and other surfaces.
 In addition, waiters and guests can spill drinks, and cleaning staff could fail to warn when they’re mopping.

 If spills or other hazards cause you to slip and fall or trip and fall, you could face surprisingly severe injuries.
 If you hit your head on a bulkhead, object, or deck, you could face serious brain trauma.
 Other injuries, like broken bones or back injuries, are common in slip and fall cases.

 Swimming Pool Accidents

 Aside from slipping on wet surfaces near the pool, many cruise ship guests suffer other injuries from swimming pools.
-Children and other guests may track water surprisingly far, and you could end up slipping on wet surfaces in surprising areas.
+Children and other guests may track water surprisingly far, and you could slip on wet surfaces in surprising areas.
 In addition, you can also face near-drowning injuries, head trauma, and other injuries in the pool itself.
-Especially if there are water slides or diving boards, you could face serious injuries if you crash into another swimmer.
+If there are water slides or diving boards, you could face serious cruise ship injuries if you crash into another swimmer.